vsirotin/si-units/README.md

 Unfortunately, with it can not set proper priority for this function.
-Although this looks like a "real" operator, for keeping proper operation prioritization, you have to put it in parenthesis.
+Although this looks like a "real" operator, for keeping proper operation prioritization, you have to put it in parentheses.

 Regarding this and similar extensions, see the statement:
 "Kotlin supports escaping identifiers by enclosing